Soetnowzen/SmartPower/doc/post_mortem/andreasarvidsson.markdown

 I haven't seen or experienced many disadvantages with the git flow branching model.
 It might be too complicated for projects of this timelength, since many features are not used.
 We only did one release and no hotfixes.

 ### Agile Development (Scrum)
 I have never worked on a larger project with someone else, so learning about scrum has been low priority for me until now.
-It has proven to be a very efficient tool, although it could perhaps have been executed better if we had more experience with using it though.
+It has proven to be a very neat workflow, although it could perhaps have been executed better if we had more experience with using it though.
+I can't really say anything about efficiency, since this is the only method I am familiar with.
+I can't imagine the project would've been better off using another method though.

 #### Advantage
 Using agile development methods like SCRUM gives you alot of flexibility while having the customer in focus.
 By mainly developing features that the user wants (that answers user stories), the finshed product will be done sooner and with more user-oriented features.
 All developers are kept up-to-date when attending the meetings; this provides a greater understanding of the project and where it's heading.